-After lunch, Mr Rajeev Dhavan presented a vast, well – connected argument that relied on interpreting several provisions of the GNCTD Act, 1991 and the Transaction of Business of the GNCTD Rules, 1993.
+After lunch, Mr Rajeev Dhavan presented an intricate argument that relied on interpreting several provisions of the GNCTD Act, 1991 and the Transaction of Business of the GNCTD Rules, 1993.
 He contended that after reading together several key provisions which explicate the relationship between the LG and the Council of Ministers, one could reasonably infer that the LG must, in most daily matters of administration, act on the aid and advice of the Council of Ministers.
 Even when there are authentic areas of difference, the course of action for the LG to take would be to ‘reserve’ the matter for Presidential consideration.
 It would not fall within his sphere of authority to ‘block’ any matter or ‘reject’ any action taken by the State Government.
-Mr Dhavan insisted that his actions must impede the administration of the NCT and cause massive inconvenience to the large electorate in the area.
+Mr Dhavan insisted that his actions must not impede the administration of the NCT and cause massive inconvenience to the large electorate in the area.

 The matter will be heard next on 21st November 2017.

 (This report relies on the contributions of Mr Ayush Puri)